 Buddhist beliefs, values and teachings and their relation to the contemporary world, sources of religious wisdom and authority, practices, plus social and historical developments in theology and Buddhist thought.
 WHAT COULD I GO ON TO DO AT THE END OF THE COURSE?
 Philosophy and Ethics opens up a world of opportunities.
 Students often study a degree in Philosophy, PPE, Theology, or Physics and Philosophy which are available to study at all major universities.
-Graduates go on to work in politics, - This qualification is designed to nurture the development of critical and reflective thinking with the aim of developing a greater understanding and appreciation of Buddhist beliefs and teachings, as well as the disciplines of ethics and philosophy - Emphasis is placed on critical analysis and the construction of balanced, informed arguments within the context of religious, philosophical and ethical awareness ENTRY REQUIREMENTS:
+Graduates go on to work in politics, the media, law, medical ethics, publishing, civil service, marketing, recruitment consultation, HR, public service and education.